 The Leprosy Mission is an international Christian development organisation, who focus specifically on leprosy and offer specialist expertise on reconstructive surgery.
 This includes treating leprosy complications.
 They address the fear and stigma associated with having leprosy.
 Many people suffer in silence because they are too ashamed to find help or do not know where to get help.
 They work in around 30 countries across Africa, South Asia and East Asia, providing services regardless of religion or ethnicity, promoting equality and social justice.

 November: Royal British Legion

 The Royal British Legion is a UK charity that provides financial, social and emotional support to millions who have served and are currently serving in the Armed Forces, and their dependents.
 They are one of the UK's largest membership organizations and recognized as custodians of Remembrance.
 They also run the annual Poppy Appeal.
-They help serving and ex-Service personnel and their families.
-Not just those who fought in the two World Wars, but also those involved in the many conflicts since 1945 and those still fighting today.
-They provide welfare services, campaign on a range of issues affecting Service people.
+They help serving and ex-Service personnel and their families; not just those who fought in the two World Wars, but also those involved in the many conflicts since 1945 and those still fighting today.
+They provide welfare services, and campaign on a range of issues affecting Service people.